pietromiotto/PolinomialRegression/README.md

 # Polynomial regression

 We are given the following problem, which aims to build and train a Deep Learning Model for regressing a polynomial.
+Here you will find the problem formulation, the related qustions, and a detailed report explining the code and the choiches made, by replying to the questions.
+Additional images and plots are added at the end of the document.
+To see the code, look t the notebook file in this same repository.
+I decided to upload the .ipynb so it is easier to run and test out.

 ## The Problem